sangria-graphql/sangria-slowlog/README.md

 }
 ```

-All `SlowLog` methods accept `addExtentions` argument which allows you to include these extensions along the way.
+All `SlowLog` methods accept `addExtensions` argument which allows you to include these extensions along the way.

 With a small tweaking, you can also include "Profile" button in GraphiQL.
 On the server you just need to conditionally include
 `SlowLog.extension` middleware to make it work.
 [Here is an example](https://youtu.be/OMa3SXC2mjA) of how this integration might look like.